-WC: That is totally how it went down (smiles).
+Will: That is totally how it went down (laughs).

 R: You guys had to know you were on your way.

-R: Speaking of victory, ‘Celebrating Elvin Jones’ has received very strong reviews across the board, In particular, Dan Bilawsky from allaboutjazz,com wrote: “With ‘Celebrating Elvin Jones’, Calhoun brilliantly captures the artistic ethos of the albums namesake, while advancing his own identity.”
-I think I know enough about you, to say that you’ll see that as particularly high praise.
+R: Speaking of victory, let’s end on a victorious note.
+‘Celebrating Elvin Jones’ has received very strong reviews across the board.
+In particular, Dan Bilawsky from allaboutjazz,com wrote: “With ‘Celebrating Elvin Jones’, Calhoun brilliantly captures the artistic ethos of the albums namesake, while advancing his own identity.”